PyryM/tangova-dev-launchpad/README.md

 Through cordova: `cordova run android`

 ## Setting up your app for remote loading
 Cordova creates a number of .js files that it needs to be able to get in order to use its plugins.
 After building, these reside in `platforms/android/assets/www`.
-To get your app to work properly remotely you need to serve that directory.
+For convenience (so you can develop on a machine without having to install cordova), this built folder is committed in the repo in `remote_www/`-- simply copy those files into the directory that you will be serving your app from.